What is Chronic Venous Insufficiency?

 Symptoms of Venous Insufficiency

-There are many symptoms of Chronic Venous Insufficiency from easily recognized Chronic Venous Disorders like Varicose Veins to general leg pain and leg fatigue.
-Physical disability related to CVI affects productive work hours, with an estimated loss of 2 million productive workdays per year.
+There are many symptoms from easily recognized venous disorders like varicose veins to general leg pain and leg fatigue.
+It is a substantial problem throughout the country.
+In fact, physical disability related to CVI affects productive work hours with an estimated loss of 2 million productive workdays per year.
+That is a lot of down time for workers and employers to deal with, especially considering how straightforward and successful in-office treatment can be.

 The most common symptoms include: